 Underpinning the panel are two separate working groups, the Performance and Planning Working Group and the Budget Working Group.
 These groups conduct additional scrutiny of my work and they play an important role in shaping the Panel's work programme.

-In scrutinising and challenging my work, the Panel unanimously agreed my precept decision for the 2019/20 financial year for funding for Warwickshire Police.
+In scrutinising and challenging my work, the Panel unanimously agreed my precept decision for the

 Police and Crime Panel